declanoller/robot_car/README.md

 Main run scripts
 --------------------

-These are the main `.py` scripts that I use to run the robot in various ways.
+These are the main `.py` scripts that I use to run the robot in various ways, in the main directory for simplicity.
 They are:

 * `learn.py` - For learning over the course of many episodes that can be interrupted and resumed.
 Uses `RobotTools.py`.
 * `drive.py` - For simply driving the robot around in real time.